understandable-machine-intelligence-lab/Quantus/README.md

 ## Feature list

-For the next iteraiton of this library we will focus on:
+For the next iteration, focus will be on the following items.

 * Tensorflow compatibility
 * Build a 'Quantifier' class: